W-David-Porter/course-in-consciousness/chapter-4-waves-interference/readme.md

 This equation has a simple interpretation.
 The first term on the right is simply the probability that the first particle would appear if there were no interference from the second particle, and vice versa for the last term.
 Thus these two terms by themselves could represent the probabilities for classical particles like bullets, even though we do not ordinarily represent them by waves.
 If the middle term did not exist, this expression would then just represent the sum of two such classical probabilities.
 In the top panel of [Figure 1](#figure1), it would represent the probability that a bullet came through either the first hole or the second hole and appeared at a particular point on the screen.
 Figure 2 below shows the actual bullet impacts.

 <span id=figure2>&nbsp;</span>
 ![two slit pattern for bullets](/images/two-slit-pattern-for-bullets.gif)

-Figure 2
+<div style=text-align:center><em>Figure 2</em></div>

 The middle term on the right of Equation 1 is called the interference term.
 This term appears only for wave phenomena (including classical waves like water waves) and is responsible for destructive or constructive interference since it can be either negative or positive.
 If destructive interference is complete, the middle term completely cancels the other two terms (this will happen if ψ1 = −ψ2).
 Because of interference, the probability distributions for waves are completely different from those for bullets.
 The probability distribution for electrons, labelled P<sub>12</sub> in the bottom panel of [Figure 1](#figure1), has the same shape as the intensity distribution of the water waves shown in the middle panel because both distributions are derived from the square of algebraically summed wave amplitudes.
 The actual electron impacts are shown in Figure 3 below.

 ![two slit pattern with electrons](/images/two-slit-pattern-with-electrons.gif)

-Figure 3
+<div style=text-align:center><em>Figure 3</em></div>

 We can now state an important conclusion from this discussion.
 Whenever we observe interference, it suggests the existence of real, external, objective waves rather than merely fictitious waves that are only tools for calculating probabilities of outcomes.
 Consequently, in this chapter we shall assume that quantum waves are real waves and we therefore assume that the wave-function is part of external, objective reality.
 However, in [Chapter 6](/chapter-6-what-does-quantum-theory-mean) and later, we shall reëxamine this assumption and will suggest an interpretation without an objective reality.

 Remember that when we detect quantum waves, we detect particles.
 Since we are detecting particles, it may seem that the particle must come from one hole or the other, but that is incorrect.
 The particles that we detect do not come from the holes, they appear at the time of detection.
 Prior to detection, we have only probability waves.
-[Computer animation of a two-slit interference pattern (Young’s experiment) that detects particles, whether photons or electrons](http://www.quantum-physics.polytechnique.fr) (topic 1.1).
+See a [computer animation of a two-slit interference pattern (Young’s experiment) that detects particles, whether photons or electrons](http://www.quantum-physics.polytechnique.fr) (topic 1.1).

 What happens if we try to see whether we actually have electrons to the left of the detection screen, perhaps by shining a bright light on them between the holes and the detection screen, and looking for reflected light from these electrons?
 If the light is intense enough to see every electron this way before it is detected at the screen, the interference pattern is obliterated, and we see only the classical particle distribution shown in the top figure.
 Any measurement which actually manifests electrons to the left of the screen, such as viewing them under bright light, eliminates the probability wave which originally produced the interference pattern.
 After that we see only particle probability wave distributions.